TeeShirty/Blackjack-Beginner-Code-CPP/README.md

 This project was worked on by Ciaran Downes, Nick Ashley and myself.

-I would appreciate tips on how to make this more concise as well.
-Drop a comment!
+<u>I would appreciate tips on how to make this more concise as well.
+Drop a comment!</u>